leshields/tutorials/sassy-icons.md

 - Improve browser performance - somewhat debatable, but at least it reduces HTTP requests

 **See examples of [CSS Shapes] (http://css-tricks.com/examples/ShapesOfCSS)**
-- Circle: Has identical height and width values with a border-radius of half that value (either px, em, or 50%)
+- Circles have identical height and width values with a border-radius of half that value (either px, em, or 50%) `.circle { height: 100px; width: 100px;	border-radius: 50%; }`
-- Triangle: Basically made of rectangle borders - the rectangle itself has no height and width, but includes border values, some of which are transparent.
+- Triangles are basically made of rectangle borders.
+The rectangle itself has a height and width of 0, but its borders have values and some of the borders are transparent.
+` .triangle { width: 0; height: 0; border-left: 50px solid transparent; border-right: 50px solid transparent; border-bottom: 100px solid red; }`

 ## Intro to CodePen